 - Nursing essay — the essay prompt is described on the Supplemental Application to Nursing; and

-- Nursing resume — resume requirements are described on the Supplemental Application to Nursing.
+- Nursing resume — resume requirements are described on the Supplemental Application for Accelerated Nursing.

 Questions about the application process?